 I then moved onto Huffington Post’s “Guide to a Perfect 24 Hours in Madrid,” and all was going well until they recommended El Tigre as a reasonable place to eat dinner if you’re on a budget.
 Quick explanation of El Tigre: it’s pretty much the place where college students and first-year foreigners eat really cheap but disgustingly greasy and bad tapas.
 Stay away from this place, por favor.

-Since I lived here for a year as an English language conversation assistant, and now as Veren does the same program, I figured it was finally time to create a budget conscious guide to the cheap and free “must-sees” in Madrid.
-I love Madrid because you can do so much without having to spend virtually anything.
+As we lived in Spain for several years as English language conversation assistants, we’ve created a guide to Madrid on a budget, highlighting ways to see the main “must-sees” in Madrid.
+One of the things we love most about Madrid is that you can do so much without having to spend virtually anything.
 This is a guide to the main sights, not neighborhoods.
-Stay tuned for a guide on my favorite neighborhoods to get lost in!
+Stay tuned for a guide on our favorite neighborhoods to get lost in!

 I think the easiest way to get into the city center is to take the 24-hour express bus; it costs 5 euros (in cash to the driver) and takes you to the main train station, Atocha.
 At the time of writing this, the metro line to the airport is closed for repairs, but that’s ok because it wasn’t very convenient anyway.
 If you’re arriving at Terminal 4, the commuter rail (cercanías) goes from there straight to Atocha as well, leaving about every 20-30 minutes.
 A taxi to the center is a flat 30 euros.